moneroexamples/onion-monero-blockchain-explorer/README.md

 The explorer can also be compiled using `docker build` as follows:

 ```
+# build using all CPU cores
 docker build --no-cache -t xmrblocks .

+# alternatively, specify number of cores to use (e.g. 2)
+docker build --no-cache --build-arg NPROC=2  -t xmrblocks .
 ```

 - The build needs 3 GB space.